-Undergraduate Commencement: May 12, 2018
+Undergraduate Commencement: December 15, 2018

 Congratulations on earning your degree.
 We want your commencement to be a dignified and memorable event that you will remember with pride and joy.
 To help accomplish this, please familiarize yourself with these instructions as there is no rehearsal.

 In case of inclement weather, information about commencement will be available on Hotline (717-477‑1200).
 Hotline will be updated as needed.
 Final information will be available by 7:00 a.m. on December 15.
 Hotline, the university’s website, and the university’s Facebook and Twitter accounts, are the official sources of information about commencement.